 Let’s face it – no woman wants to gain weight.
-But as you age, it seems easier to pack pounds on and harder to take them off.
-And carrying that extra weight can increase the risk of breast cancer, heart disease, stroke and diabetes.
+But as you age, it seems easier to pack pounds on and harder to take them off, and carrying extra weight can increase the risk of breast cancer, heart disease, stroke and diabetes.

 So why do women gain more weight as they age?
 And what can be done to prevent it?
 Avril James, an exercise physiologist at Piedmont Atlanta Fitness Center, sets the record straight.